taupiqueur/chrome-shortcuts/docs/manual.md

 Use it to open the extension’s popup—aka “Vim” mode.
 Press `Escape` to cancel.

+If you need explanations of the shortcuts—Right-click the Shortcuts toolbar button and select “Documentation”.

 The keyboard shortcuts are fully customizable.

 ### Configure keyboard shortcuts